aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 With the configuration set in [staking_config.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/configs/staking_config.move).

 The rest of this document presents how staking works on the Aptos blockchain.
+See [Supporting documentation](#supporting-documentation) at the bottom for related resources.

 ## Staking on the Aptos blockchain